thomasmamaila33/Credit-Card-Fraud-Risk-Analysis---Power-bi/README.md

 ## 🔍 Key Insights

-1. Card Not Present Fraud is the Most Common Fraud Type
+* 1. Card Not Present Fraud is the Most Common Fraud Type

-Card Not Present fraud accounts for the highest transaction volume, with approximately 3 million transactions, making it the leading fraud category.
+* Card Not Present fraud accounts for the highest transaction volume, with approximately 3 million transactions, making it the leading fraud category.
 This suggests that online and remote payment channels present the greatest fraud exposure.

-2. Most Transactions Fall into the Low-Risk Category

-The fraud risk distribution shows that 42.42% of transactions are classified as Low Risk, while only 10.85% are Critical Risk.
+* 2. Most Transactions Fall into the Low-Risk Category *The fraud risk distribution shows that 42.42% of transactions are classified as Low Risk, while only 10.85% are Critical Risk.
 Although critical cases are fewer, they require immediate investigation due to their higher potential financial impact.

 3. Gauteng Has the Highest Number of Fraudulent Transactions